NiloGregginz33/QMGRExperiments/README.md

 By accessing or cloning this repository, you agree to comply with these licensing terms.

 Failure to comply with the license will result in legal action.
+Any misuse of any technology or associated technology will be met with legal action